-Manage Key Vault using CLI 2.0
+Manage Key Vault using the Azure CLI

 - How to create a hardened container (a vault) in Azure

 - Adding a key, secret, or certificate to the key vault